There are different kinds of buyers.

 Ahh, the Average Spenders – I think most of us belong here.
 I think I do belong here.
 Let’s see.

 “We weigh options, take time to decide, and, generally, try to make smart moves and save a little money.”
 Average Spenders compare prices and don’t buy immediately what they desire on the first “meeting”.
-They don’t think about it for only one night (they plan a lot) and sometimes, when realising that it is not practical, they forget about it and what? move on?
+They don’t think about it for only one night (they plan a lot) and sometimes, when realizing that it is not practical, they forget about it and what? move on?

 Many months back, I saw Hershey’s Chocolate Syrup on sale (2 bottles).
 Of course, because I bake, I used that as a reason to buy it (although I don’t know where to use it).
 Yeah, I could make it as drink.
 Or put it in a smoothie.
 Use it in baking.
 Or maybe drink it as is.